 E app (Apparent Modulus of Elasticity)

 E app (`Eee app’, `Eee apparent’, Apparent Modulus of Elasticity) is a design property for wood construction.
 It comes from the Modulus of Elasticity of the wood (E, MOE, Young’s Modulus).
 It’s not a `true’, or `pure’ property, and it is not the same as `True E’ (or True Modulus of Elasticity, or E true).
-It comes from bending beams to determine E, and it’s used in the design of beams (joists, rafters, girders, other spanning members).
+It comes about from actually bending beams to determine E, to be used in the design of beams (joists, rafters, girders, other spanning members).
 The background is this: beam deflection theory (an article itself) gives us equations (formulas) that we use to calculate the deflection (bend, bow, sag) of beams under load.
 Determining deflections is important as we don’t want beams to sag `too much’ … to where they might look, or feel unsafe, or otherwise cause problems.
 These equations are based on the flexural stresses in the wood.
 In a simple beam under downward load, the bottom of the beam is stretched, and the top of the beam is compressed, resulting in a curved or bowed downward shape.
 The equation used, for example, to determine the amount of deflection (`bow’) due to a concentrated load at the mid-span of a so-called `simple’ beam is …

 Δ = P L3 / (48 E I),